Corky of Gasoline Alley

-Corky of Gasoline Alley is a 1951 American comedy film directed by Edward Bernds and starring Scotty Beckett, Jimmy Lydon, and Susan Morrow.
-It is based on the comic strip Gasoline Alley by Frank King, and is the sequel to the previous film Gasoline Alley.
+Corky of Gasoline Alley is a 1951 American comedy film directed by Edward Bernds and starring Scotty Beckett, Jimmy Lydon and Susan Morrow.
+It is based on the comic strip Gasoline Alley by Frank King and is the sequel to Gasoline Alley, released earlier in the year.

 Plot

-Elwood Martin (Gordon Jones), a brash extrovert with an aversion to work, comes to live with Walt Wallet (Don Beddoe) and his wife, Phyllis (Madelon Baker).
-He blunders about their house, and the diner owned by Corky Wallet (Scotty Beckett) and the fix-it shop belonging to Skeezix Wallet (Jimmy Lydon), creating havoc at every stop.

-Corky and his kid sister, Judy Wallet (Patti Brady) decide the only way to save the Wallet family from bankruptcy and insanity is to persuade the free-loading Elwood to move on.
-The latter then fakes an injured back.
+Elwood Martin, a brash extrovert with an aversion to work, comes to live with Walt Wallet and his wife Phyllis.
+Elwood creates havoc around the house, at Corky Wallet's diner and at Skeezix Wallet's repair shop.
+Corky and his kid sister Judy, hoping to save the family from bankruptcy and insanity, try to persuade Elwood to move away, but Elwood fakes a back injury.